USNavalResearchLaboratory/SeaRay/docs/howto.rst

 -----------------

 To create multiple pulses at *distinct* frequencies, create multiple wave objects at distinct frequencies.
-Rays of a given frequency will have their initial condition affected only by the wave that has an appreciable amplitude at that frequency.
+Rays at a point (w,x,y) will have their initial condition affected only by the wave that has the highest amplitude at that point.

 Delay Lines
 -----------